opentoonz/opentoonz_docs/source/rendering_the_animation.rst

 .. note:: Particles FX may have unexpected results when the scene is stretched to a higher FPS value, as the effect requires the original timing information.

-Stereoscopic Render activates the Stereoscopic 3D output of the scenes.
+**Do stereoscopy** activates the stereoscopic 3D output of the scenes.
 Each frame will be rendered from two different camera view creating two sequences of files, one for each view.
-The suffixes _l (left) and _r (right) will be used to identify sequences.The Camera Shift parameter sets the distance between the two camera views.
+The suffixes _l (left) and _r (right) will be used to identify sequences.The **Camera Shift** parameter sets the distance between the two camera views.

 .. note:: For working properly at least some elements of the scene must have Z-Depth values other than 0 for their positioning.
 OpenToonz uses these values as the Camera Shift parameter for rendering the stereoscopic effect.

-- Dedicated CPUs sets, in case your computer has multiple CPUs, how many processors will be assigned to the rendering process.
+- **Dedicated CPUs:** sets, in case your computer has multiple CPUs, how many processors will be assigned to the rendering process.
 Setting the value to All will generate a number of rendering threads equal to the number of processors, thus speeding up the rendering process.
-However it is suggested to use the Half or Single values if the scene to render is very complex, because the higher the dedicated CPUs, the more the memory required to perform the rendering.
+However it is suggested to use the Half or Single values if the scene to render is very complex, because the higher the dedicated CPUs, the more memory will be required to perform the rendering.

-- Render Tile allows the rendering of very complex scenes whose frames will be computed in tiles that are automatically stitched to create the final output: the smaller the size of the tile, the longer the rendering.
+- **Render Tile:** allows the rendering of very complex scenes whose frames will be computed in tiles that are automatically stitched to create the final output: the smaller the size of the tile, the longer the rendering.
 Setting the value to Medium or Small will allow the rendering of very high resolution outputs of very complex scenes, that otherwise may fail to be rendered; setting the value to None may prevent some artifacts that the tile stitching may generate.
-In most of the cases the Large value will do the work, because it is not slower than the None option, and yet is able to render complex scenes.
+In most cases the Large value will do the work, because it is not slower than the None option, and yet is able to render complex scenes.

 .. tip:: **To set the scene output settings:**